 Keir Neuman graduated cum laude with a B.A. in physics and applied math from the University of California, Berkeley in 1994 and received his Ph.D. in physics from Princeton University in 2002.
 He did postdoctoral research with Steven Block at Stanford University from 2002 to 2004, and was a Human Frontiers Fellow with David Bensimon and Vincent Croquette at the Laboratoire de Physique Statistique at the École Normale Supérieure in Paris, France from 2004 to 2007.
-Dr. Neuman joined the NHLBI as a tenure-track Investigator in 2007.
-In 2010, he was awarded a Human Frontiers Young Investigator Grant with Mihály Kovács from the Department of Biochemistry at Eötvös University in Hungary.
-Dr. Neuman is a reviewer for numerous journals and grant organizations.
-He is also a member of the Biophysical Society, the Optical Society of America, and the American Physical Society.
+Dr. Neuman joined the NHLBI as a tenure-track Investigator in 2007 and was promoted to senior investigator in 2015.
+Dr. Neuman is a member of the Biophysical Society, the Optical Society of America, and the American Physical Society.

 Enzymes are typically studied in ensembles.
 Enzyme mechanism has traditionally been elucidated from biochemical and structural experiments that involve thousands or millions of molecules.
 Enzymes, however, are complex molecular machines that, when subjected to individual scrutiny, reveal features that cannot be ascertained from ensemble approaches.
 Single-molecule visualization and manipulation techniques are at the technological forefront of biological enquiry; these techniques can probe distances on the sub-nanometer (10-9 M) scale and forces on the piconewton (10-12 N) scale with millisecond temporal resolution.
 Dr. Neuman employs these techniques—including optical and magnetic tweezers and fluorescence imaging, in combination with conventional molecular biology approaches—to answer fundamental questions concerning enzyme function and regulation.
 His research program is underpinned by single-molecule instrumentation that his laboratory designs and builds to elucidate enzyme mechanisms at the molecular level.